Billy Gillespie

-William Ballintrae Gillespie (6 August 1891 – 2 July 1981) was an Irish football player who played as a striker for Sheffield United over a twenty-year period from 1913 to 1932, scoring over 137 League and Cup goals in 492 games for the South Yorkshire side.
+William Ballintrae Gillespie (6 August 1891 – 2 July 1981) was an Irish football player who played as a striker for Sheffield United over a twenty-year period from 1913 to 1932, scoring over 137 League and Cup goals in 492 games for the Yorkshire side.
 Gillespie was born in Kerrykeel, County Donegal, Ireland and began his career with Irish side Institute in 1907.
 After a short spell with Linfield he moved to England to play for Leeds City in 1910 before moving to Sheffield United in 1912, where he would stay until he retired from playing.
 Gillespie also made 25 appearances for the Ireland national team.
 In 1932 he took over as manager of Derry City where he remained until 1940.
 After leaving Derry, Gillespie moved to the south of England where he lived until his death in 1981.

 Club career

 Institute and Leeds City

 Gillespie started his footballing career with local side Institute in 1907.
 In 1910, Gillespie had a short trial with Irish side Linfield and was due to sign for them when Leeds City manager Frank Scott-Walford persuaded him to turn professional and join the Yorkshire club instead.
 Having made his Football League debut, Gillespie was largely confined to the reserves but was unhappy at not making further progress.